How To Bet £20 at Cheltenham on Gold Cup Day

 Galopin Des Champs is a general 8-15 to complete his hat-trick and he would be a lot shorter if you knew he was going to avoid any banana skins because he looks a good thing on form.

-The one horse among the opposition he has not met before is Banbridge and he has a big stamina question to answer, for all he was strong at the finish when landing the King George over Christmas.
+The one horse among the opposition he has not met (and beaten) before is Banbridge and he has a big stamina question to answer, for all he was strong at the finish when landing the King George over Christmas.
 Three miles on flat terrain at Kempton is very different to an extended three-and-a-quarter miles around Cheltenham, as greats such as Wayward Lad and One Man have found out in the past.

 Two-time Gold Cup-winning trainer Henry De Bromhead has been working backwards to this day for a long while and his horses have been running all week, with Bob Olinger and Air Of Entitlement hitting the back of the net on Thursday.